NelsonPython/tuningGuides/OpenVino.md

 This demonstrates how to run the Benchmark Python* Tool, which performs inference using convolutional networks.
 Performance can be measured for two inference modes: synchronous (latency-oriented) and asynchronous (throughput-oriented).

 Upon start-up, the application reads command-line parameters and loads a network and images/binary files to the Inference Engine plugin, which is chosen depending on a specified device.
 The number of infer requests and execution approach depend on the mode defined with the -api command-line parameter.
-For more information see <a href="https://docs.openvinotoolkit.org/2020.4/openvino_inference_engine_tools_benchmark_tool_README.html">Openvino Inference Engine Tools Benchmark Tool README</a>
+For more information see [Openvino Inference Engine Tools Benchmark Tool README](https://docs.openvinotoolkit.org/2020.4/openvino_inference_engine_tools_benchmark_tool_README.html)

-Please run both of your FP32 and INT8 models on <a href="https://docs.openvinotoolkit.org/latest/openvino_inference_engine_tools_benchmark_tool_README.html">Benchmark Python* Tool</a> and compare your results.
+Please run both of your FP32 and INT8 models on [Benchmark Python* Tool](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_tools_benchmark_tool_README.html) and compare your results.

 ![](/content/dam/develop/external/us/en/images/openvino-code12.jpg)

 Now that you have run both your FP32 and INT8 IRs, you can make a comparison of the performance gain you are achieving with INT8 IR files.
-See the official <a href="https://docs.openvinotoolkit.org/latest/openvino_docs_performance_benchmarks_openvino.html">benchmark results for Intel&reg; Distribution of OpenVINO&trade; Toolkit</a> on various Intel&reg; hardware settings.
+See the official [benchmark results for Intel&reg; Distribution of OpenVINO&trade; Toolkit](https://docs.openvinotoolkit.org/latest/openvino_docs_performance_benchmarks_openvino.html) on various Intel&reg; hardware settings.

 ## Conclusion

 This guide provides recommendations for tuning The Intel&reg; Distribution of OpenVINO&trade; Toolkit using the power of vector neural network instructions (VNNI) and Intel&reg; Advanced Vector Extensions (AVX512) with low precision inference workloads.
 You can use the steps and code to modify similar types of workloads so that you see a performance boost.
-Check out the <a href="https://docs.openvinotoolkit.org/latest/openvino_docs_performance_benchmarks_openvino.html">this official benchmark result page for more examples</a>.
+Check out the [this official benchmark result page for more examples](https://docs.openvinotoolkit.org/latest/openvino_docs_performance_benchmarks_openvino.html).

 ## Additional Information

-- <a href="https://devcloud.intel.com/edge/get_started/tutorials">Jupyter* Notebook Tutorials</a> - sample application Jupyter* Notebook tutorials
+- [Jupyter* Notebook Tutorials](https://devcloud.intel.com/edge/get_started/tutorials) - sample application Jupyter* Notebook tutorials

-- <a href="https://software.intel.com/openvino-toolkit">Intel&reg; Distribution of OpenVINO&trade; toolkit Main Page</a> - learn more about the tools and use of the Intel&reg; Distribution of OpenVINO&trade; toolkit for implementing inference on the edge
+- [Intel&reg; Distribution of OpenVINO&trade; toolkit Main Page](https://software.intel.com/openvino-toolkit) - learn more about the tools and use of the Intel&reg; Distribution of OpenVINO&trade; toolkit for implementing inference on the edge

 ##  References

-[1] Typical OpenVINO&trade; workflow from <a href="https://docs.openvinotoolkit.org/latest/index.html#openvino_toolkit_components">https://docs.openvinotoolkit.org/latest/index.html#openvino_toolkit_components</a> on 8/4/21
+[1] Typical OpenVINO&trade; workflow from [https://docs.openvinotoolkit.org/latest/index.html#openvino_toolkit_components](https://docs.openvinotoolkit.org/latest/index.html#openvino_toolkit_components) on 8/4/21

-[2] Typical workflow for deploying a trained deep learning model from <a href="https://docs.openvinotoolkit.org/2021.3/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html">https://docs.openvinotoolkit.org/2021.3/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html</a> on 8/5/21
+[2] Typical workflow for deploying a trained deep learning model from [https://docs.openvinotoolkit.org/2021.3/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html](https://docs.openvinotoolkit.org/2021.3/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) on 8/5/21

-[3] <em>Integration process </em>from <a href="https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_Deep_Learning_Inference_Engine_DevGuide.html%20on%208/5/21">https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_Deep_Learning_Inference_Engine_DevGuide.html on 8/5/21</a>
+[3] <em>Integration process </em>from [https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_Deep_Learning_Inference_Engine_DevGuide.html](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_Deep_Learning_Inference_Engine_DevGuide.html%20on%208/5/21) on 8/5/21